kowusu01/RapidPrototypingWithExpressJs/Readme.md

 In remote work environments where there is often large time differences between clients and developers, teams may encounter issues and not get the right support at the right time.
 For remote developers to remain productive they need to learn techniques to reduce development dependencies.
 But how does one do that?

-### attempt to remove dependencies are mush as possible
+### attempt to remove dependencies are much as possible
 The idea is to duplicate the development environment locally as much as possible.
 With technologies like docker, it is much easier to create such environments locally that it was a few years ago.

 For instance, the whole backend api can be dockerized and shared so that developers can run it locally.
 Another method would be to create a dummy api that serves data similar to what the real api will serve.
 This gives you, the developer a lot of flexilibity especially when creating test data.